bagisto/bagisto-docs/docs/1.x/advanced/events.md

 ## How to create Event Class?

-If you have the Bagisto Package Generator installed then, you need to used this command which will create a new event class in `packages/ACME/TestPackage/src/Events` directory.
+If you have the Bagisto Package Generator installed, then you can use the following command which will create a new event class in `packages/ACME/TestPackage/src/Events` directory.

 `php artisan package:make-event TestEvent ACME/TestPackage`